zoglauer/megalib/resource/examples/advanced/TriggerMap/ReadMe.txt

 Example illustrating the creation and use of trigger maps

 The underlying geometry is a simple electron tracker, in which Compton scattering or pair creation happens, a calorimeter on the bottom, as well as a simple segmented anti-coincidence system.
+Volumes and detectors are defined in Base.geo.setup, the triggers in TriggerMap.geo.setup - this file then in turn includes Base.geo.setup.

 1) Create the trigger maps